gala27a/packer-proxmox/README.md

-# packer-proxmox
-Build image OS with Packer on Proxmox
+# Build OS image with Packer on Proxmox